BurntSushi/blog/content/post/ripgrep.md

 The benchmark runner tries to do a few basic things for us to help reduce the chance that we get misleading data:

-* Every benchmarked command is run once before being measured as a "warm up."
+* Every benchmarked command is run three times before being measured as a "warm up."
 Specifically, this is to ensure that the corpora being searched is already in the operating system's page cache.
 If we didn't do this, we might end up benchmarking disk I/O, which is not only uninteresting for our purposes, but is probably not a common end user scenario.
 It's more likely that you'll be executing lots of searches against the same corpus (at least, I know I do).
-* Every benchmarked command is run three times, with a timing recorded for each run.
+* Every benchmarked command is run ten times, with a timing recorded for each run.
 The final "result" of that command is its distribution (mean +/- standard deviation).
-If I were a statistician, I could probably prove that three samples is insufficient.
+If I were a statistician, I could probably prove that ten samples is insufficient.
 Nevertheless, getting more samples takes more time, and for the most part, the variance is very low.

 Each individual benchmark definition is responsible for making sure each